Review of drought-tolerant corn hybrids: Yield benefits

 Overall, the information from seed companies indicates that DT hybrids could provide from 2 to more than 15 percent yield increase over “competitor hybrids” in non-limiting and water-limiting environments, respectively.

-K-State research conducted over the 2012-2015 growing seasons across the state has recently been summarized, and this summary is available in a K-State Research and Extension publication (discussed at the end of this article).
+K-State research conducted over the 2012-2015 growing seasons across the state has been summarized and is available in a K-State Research and Extension publication (discussed at the end of this article).
 The objective of this article is to present an overview of the DT vs. non-DT responses to management practices such as plant population and irrigation.

 The information below is intended to provide some guidance to farmers, consultants, and agronomists in making the right decision for selecting corn hybrids.
 In addition, we hope to develop a better understanding of the kinds of environments in which DT hybrids could be most likely to result in a yield benefit.
 These hybrids are generally targeted for water-limited environments in the Western Great Plains.